 Three Ways to Get a Federal Tax Extension as a Service Member

-If you can’t file your federal tax return by the April 15, 2019 – deadline, then consider filing for an extension.
-Filing extensions is more common than you may think.
+If you can’t file your federal tax return by this year's deadline, then consider filing for an extension.
+Filing extensions are more common than you may think.
 But there are certain things you should know when you request a penalty-free extension for your federal taxes, including what kinds of extensions require you to pay any tax you owe upfront and those that allow you to delay payment.

 A benefit of military membership: more ways to get a tax extension